Rong-Zhi/Computer-Vision-Julia-exercise-/README.md

 # Computer-Vision-Julia-exercise-

-This Exercise contains several typic topic of Computer Vision given by Julia, which is:
+This Exercise contains several typic topics of Computer Vision given by Julia, which is:

 Exercise0: Image Loading;